 In accordance with applicable Icelandic regulations, a large exposure is defined as an exposure to a group of financially related borrowers which exceeds 10 per cent. of a bank's capital base net of eligible collateral.
 The legal maximum for individual large exposures is 25 per cent. of a bank's risk capital and the sum of all large exposures cannot exceed 400 per cent. of a bank's risk capital.
 The loans which were transferred from Kaupthing to the Bank include loans which have led to high counterparty concentration for the Bank.
-In particular, as at 31 December 2014, the Bank had two large exposures (as defined by Icelandic regulation).
+In particular, as at 31 December 2013, the Bank had three large exposures (as defined by Icelandic regulation) and two further loans with a gross exposure in excess of 10 per cent. of its capital base.
 Should any of the customers to which the Bank has a large exposure default, this would have a material adverse effect on the Bank's business, financial conditions, results of operations, cash flows and prospects, and its ability to make payments in respect of the Notes.

-As at 31 December 2014, 4.4 per cent. of the Bank's customer loans (the customer loan portfolio) were classified as problem loans.
-As at 31 December 2014, the Bank's provisions on its customer loan portfolio amounted to 4.0 per cent. of the total gross amount of the portfolio and 5.2 per cent. of the aggregate amount of customer loans outstanding had been wholly or partially impaired.
-At 31 December 2014, the value of collateral that the Bank holds relating to loans individually determined to be impaired amounted to ISK 16.5 billion, or 21.5 per cent., of the aggregate amount of such loans.
+At 31 December 2013, 6.3 per cent. of the Bank's customer loans (the customer loan portfolio) were classified as problem loans.
+1.9 per cent. of this figure relates to a bond issued by Drómi hf which was transferred to the Bank when it acquired the deposits of SPRON following its collapse in March 2009 and in respect of which an agreement was reached at the end of 2013 to settle its claim in respect of the amount outstanding (see note 21 to the Financial Statements).
+As at 31 December 2013, the Bank's provisions on its customer loan portfolio amounted to 4.4 per cent. of the total gross amount of the portfolio and 6.5 per cent. of the aggregate amount of customer loans outstanding had been wholly or partially impaired.
+At 31 December 2013, the value of collateral that the Bank holds relating to loans individually determined to be impaired amounted to ISK 15 billion, or 34.9 per cent., of the aggregate amount of such loans.

-As at 31 December 2014, the aggregate amount of the Bank's 10 largest customer loans equalled 13.3 per cent. of its total gross customer loans at that date.
+As at 31 December 2013, the aggregate amount of the Bank's 10 largest customer loans equalled 19 per cent. of its total gross customer loans at that date.
 The Bank's loan portfolio is also highly concentrated in Icelandic borrowers.